 You need to develop skills in Wilderness Navigation and wilderness living.
 The ability to navigate and travel freely in the wilderness with confidence and safety is paramount to your client’s safety.
-It also means that you will have fewer misadventures and more well planned learning experiences for yourself and your clients.
+It also means that you will have fewer misadventures and more well-planned learning experiences for yourself and your clients.

 "Having an adventure shows that someone is incompetent, that something has gone wrong.
 An adventure is interesting enough in retrospect.
 Especially to the person who didn't have it."

-— Vilhjalmur Stefansson (My life with the Eskimo)
+— Vilhjalmur Stefansson (My Life with the Eskimo)

-Lastly you need to learn wilderness cooking and living skills.
+Lastly, you need to learn wilderness cooking and living skills.
 This includes logistics, packing, and organization skills.
 Camp craft and camping skills need to be second nature.
 If you cannot live comfortably in bad weather, you cannot teach in these same conditions.

-Eventually you will to be required to look after a group of untrained or semi-trained individuals in the wilderness.
+Eventually, you will be required to look after a group of untrained or semi-trained individuals in the wilderness.
 To do this you will need to be able to pack quicker and in a more organized manner than those around you.
 Your organizational skills help to create the extra time to teach and interact with your students in the wilderness.
 This time helps to create a good learning environment.

 Learning the Outdoor Business

-The third step is to learn to run a business or at least understand how a business really runs.
+The third step is to learn to run a business or at least understand how a business runs.
 Repeatedly I see individuals running courses far below their true costs.
 Students regularly phone me asking why I am charging so much for a course.
-What they need to understand is that a business has fixed costs in order to operate and provide a professional environment that fosters learning.
+What they need to understand is that a business has fixed costs to operate and provide a professional environment that fosters learning.

-Because so many amateurs teach in this field, there is an misconception that proper professional survival training should be nearly free.
+Because so many amateurs teach in this field, there is a misconception that proper professional survival training should be nearly free.
 This poor pricing means that companies rarely make any profit and soon die out.
 It also means a new instructor needs to compete against these amateurs as well as other more established professionals.